 RULE OF THUMB: For flash photography, stick to traditional talc-based setting/finishing powders.
 Many modern powders have a touch of silica or mica (also oil-absorbing, but also reflective).
-A touch is fine, but Silica or Mica cannot be the main ingredient (listed first on the ingredient list).

 The #MyTwoCents Blog is informational only and not a substitute for professional advice.
 Product(s) featured in posts were purchased unless otherwise noted.
 ALL reviews are unsponsored, and product links are NOT MONETIZED (no affiliate links).
 Outgoing links are directed to reference sources and trusted retailers.
 Click the star (above left) for more Legal information.